jonathanj/txspinneret/docs/route.rst

 Routes are intended to be used as method decorators and may be stacked to have multiple routes serviced by the same handler.

+Call `Router.resource` to produce an `IResource` suitable for composing with other parts of Spinneret or Twisted Web.

 Special routes
 --------------